 5. Use Debit Card in Europe

-Never use your Credit card on the ATMs of Europe or any other place, Credit card is not meant to be that type of purpose you will end up paying huge amount fees because Using a credit card will be treated as a “cash advance”.
+Never use your Credit card at the ATMs in Europe or any other place, Credit card is not meant to be that type of purpose you will end up paying huge amount of fees because Using a credit card will be treated as a “cash advance”.

-Credit cards often use for online purposes while buying something which is very handy and also the EMI payments where you don’t have to pay the full amount the first time when you buy something.
+Credit cards are often used for online purposes while buying something, which is very handy, and also EMI payments where you don’t have to pay the full amount the first time you buy something.